joeltimothyoh/Copy-Files/README.md

         about_CommonParameters (https:/go.microsoft.com/fwlink/?LinkID=113216).
 ```

-## Examples
+### Examples

 #### Example 1
-Runs the script within the working directory named `Copy-Files-Project1.ps1` in the current instance of PowerShell.
+Runs the script `Copy-Files-Project1.ps1` within the working directory in the current instance of Powershell.

 ```
 .\Copy-Files-Project1.ps1
 ```

 #### Example 2
-Runs script named `Copy-Files-Project1.ps1` in a separate instance of Powershell.
+Runs the script `Copy-Files-Project1.ps1` within the specified path in an instance of Powershell.

 ```
 Powershell "C:\scripts\Copy-Files\Copy-Files-Project1.ps1"
 ```

 #### Example 3
-Runs the Copy-Files module with the configuration hashtable named `$myconfig`.
+Runs the `Copy-Files` module with the configuration hashtable named `$myconfig`.

 ```
 Copy-Files -Config $myconfig
 ```

 ## Security
 Unverified scripts are restricted from running on Windows by default.
-To run Copy-Files, you will need to allow the execution of unverified scripts.
+In order to use Copy-Files, you will need to allow the execution of unverified scripts.
 To do so, open PowerShell as an *Administrator*.
 Then run the command:

 ```
 Set-ExecutionPolicy Unrestricted -Force
 ```

-To revert the policy, simply run the command:
+If you wish to revert the policy, run the command:

 ```
 Set-ExecutionPolicy Undefined -Force